Burning of Smyrna: Responsibility

-The question of who was responsible for starting the burning of Smyrna continues to be debated, with Turkish sources mostly attributing responsibility to Greeks or Armenians, and vice versa.Martoyan, Tehmine.
-"The Destruction of Smyrna in 1922: An Armenian and Greek Shared Tragedy," in Genocide in the Ottoman Empire: Armenians, Assyrians, and Greeks, 1913-1923, ed.
-George N. Shirinian.
-New York: Berghahn Books, 2017, pp. 227–252.
+Most scholars generally agree that the fire was caused by Turkish soldiers in order to completely eradicate the Christian presence in Anatolia.
+However, the question of who was responsible for starting the burning of Smyrna continues to be debated, with Turkish sources mostly attributing responsibility to Greeks or Armenians, and vice versa.
 Other sources, on the other hand, suggest that at the very least, Turkish inactivity played a significant part on the event.

 A number of studies have been published on the Smyrna fire.
 Professor of literature Marjorie Housepian Dobkin's 1971 study Smyrna 1922 concluded that the Turkish army systematically burned the city and killed Christian Greek and Armenian inhabitants.
 Her work is based on extensive eyewitness testimony from survivors, Allied troops sent to Smyrna during the evacuation, foreign diplomats, relief workers, and Turkish eyewitnesses.
 A study by historian Niall Ferguson comes to the same conclusion.
 Historian Richard Clogg categorically states that the fire was started by the Turks following their capture of the city.
 In his book Paradise Lost: Smyrna 1922, Giles Milton addresses the issue of the Smyrna Fire through original material (interviews, unpublished letters, and diaries) from the Levantine families of Smyrna, who were mainly of British origin.
 The conclusion of the author is that it was Turkish soldiers and officers who set the fire, most probably acting under direct orders.
 British scholar Michael Llewellyn-Smith, writing on the Greek administration in Asia Minor, also concluded that the fire was "probably lit" by the Turks as indicated by what he called "what evidence there is."